aeraglyx/ahk/README.md

 ## Blender Colour Picker

-Colour picker that can see through Filmic in Blender.
+Colour checker/picker that can "see" through Filmic in Blender.
+While running, `Ctrl`+`C` copies the data so you can paste it in any Blender colour input.

 ## EN/CS Hybrid Keyboard Layout `en_cs_hybrid.ahk`